Is Russell Brand A Christian?

 Brand now seems to consider the 12-steps as the answer to his religious needs.
 He recently wrote a book, Recovery: Freedom From Our Addictions, explaining the steps in his own unique way.

-Even so, the spiritual buzz Brand flings about might lead us to believe that he identifies with Christ.
+Even so, the spiritual buzz words Brand flings about might lead us to believe that he identifies with Christ.
 And I think maybe he does in the sense that he sees Jesus as a good teacher and a prophet.
 But we need to listen more carefully.

 When I put all of his spiritual verbiage together, it paints a picture of a person who is certainly a seeker of spiritual and religious things but hasn’t directly identified Jesus as the Only Way to the Father.
 Brand talks of the teachings and the message of Jesus, without ever identifying with Jesus as the Son of God or Savior.
 Brand goes on about the “kingdom of heaven on earth” but sadly he does not currently claim a faith in the only King Jesus who can usher him into the kingdom.